ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 CHANGES
 -------
 Since 2.0.0
-Chances of sourcedidsource and dept columns in lmb_categories to char(128) and char(255) respectively.
+Changes of sourcedidsource and dept columns in lmb_categories to char(128) and char(255) respectively.
 Fixes problem could cause failure when included in a new Moodle install.

 Since 2.0.0b1